ukgovdatascience/govstyle/vignettes/absence_statistics.md

 ## A real life example

-In this vignette, we will reproduce two of the plots presented in the 2015 Statistical First Release (SFR) 39 from the Department of Education.
+In this vignette, we will reproduce two of the plots presented in the 2015 Statistical First Release (SFR) 39 from the Department for Education.
 This SFR deals with statistics relating to student absence and exclusion, and is available for download [here](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/468965/SFR39_2015_Text.pdf).

 ### Getting the data